theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/create-a-custom-cennector-in-matillion-data-loader.md

 ---
-layout: page
-title: Seamless SAP Integration with Matillion Data Loader and Xtract Universal
+title: SAP Integration with Matillion Data Loader
 description: Creating a custom Connector in Matillion Data Loader
-permalink: /:collection/:path
-weight: 135
 ---

-The following article shows how to create a custom connector in Matillion Data Loader that loads SAP data via Xtract Universal into Snowflake.<br>
+The following article shows how to create a custom connector in Matillion Data Loader that loads SAP data via {{ productName }} into Snowflake.<br>
 Matillion Data Loader is a cloud based data loading platform that extracts data from popular sources and loads it into cloud destinations, see [Official Website: Matillion Data Loader](https://www.matillion.com/products/data-loader/).

 ### Prerequisites

 - Matillion Hub Account, see [Official Website](https://hub.matillion.com/).
 - Snowflake Destination for the Matillion Data Loader pipeline, see [Matillion Documentation: Destinations - Set up Snowflake](https://docs.matillion.com/data-productivity-cloud/batch/docs/set-up-snowflake/).
-- Xtract Universal must be accessible via the internet, e.g., by hosting Xtract Universal on a webserver with a static IP address or via third party tools like [ngrock](https://ngrok.com/).
+- {{ productName }} must be accessible via the internet, e.g., by hosting {{ productName }} on a webserver with a static IP address or via third party tools like [ngrock](https://ngrok.com/).

-### Setup in Xtract Universal
+### Setup in {{ productName }}

-1. Create an extraction in Xtract Universal, see [Online Help: Defining an Extraction](https://help.theobald-software.com/en/xtract-universal/getting-started/define-a-table-extraction). <br>
+1. Create an extraction in {{ productName }}, see [Online Help: Defining an Extraction](https://help.theobald-software.com/en/xtract-universal/getting-started/define-a-table-extraction). <br>
 The depicted example scenario extracts the SAP table KNA1 (General Data in Customer Master).<br>
 ![KNA1](../assets/images/xu/articles/kna1.png){:class="img-responsive"}
 2. Assign the `http-json` destination to the extraction, see [Online Help: Assigning Destinations](https://help.theobald-software.com/en/xtract-universal/getting-started/write-data-to-destination#assigning-destinations-to-extractions).

 ### Create a Custom Connector in Matillion

-To extract SAP data via Xtract Universal you must define a custom connector that contains the connection details of Xtract Universal, see [Matillion Documentation: Matillion Custom Connector Overview](https://docs.matillion.com/data-productivity-cloud/custom-connector/docs/custom-connector-overview/).
+To extract SAP data via {{ productName }} you must define a custom connector that contains the connection details of {{ productName }}, see [Matillion Documentation: Matillion Custom Connector Overview](https://docs.matillion.com/data-productivity-cloud/custom-connector/docs/custom-connector-overview/).

 1. Open the website [https://create-connector.matillion.com/](https://create-connector.matillion.com/) and log in to create the custom connector.
 2. Click **[Add Connector]** :number-1: to create a new custom connector.<br>